-where Info Demand_i is a dummy variable for choosing a given report or for choosing no report.
-Consistent with models of endogenous information acquisition, Panels C and D of Figure 3 and Panel B of Table 2 show an 8 percentage points higher demand for the exchange rate report in the high uncertainty condition compared to a mean of 44 percent in the low uncertainty arm (p < 0.05).
-This effect is driven by a reduction in the share of individuals not wanting to receive any report at all by 6.7 percentage points in the high uncertainty treatment arm compared to a mean of 33 percent among respondents in the low uncertainty condition (p < 0.1).
-There are no significant effects of the uncertainty treatment on respondents' tendency to select the inflation or the unemployment report.
+Consistent with models of endogenous information acquisition, Figure 3 Panel C and Table 4 Panel B show that firm managers exhibit an 8 p.p. (s.e. = 0.039) higher demand for the exchange rate report in the high uncertainty condition, compared to a fraction of 44% in the low uncertainty arm.
+This effect is driven by a reduction in the share of firm managers not wanting to receive any report at all by 6.7 p.p. (s.e. = 0.038) in the high uncertainty treatment arm compared to a fraction of 33% among respondents in the low uncertainty condition.
+There are only muted and non-significant effects on firms' tendency to select the inflation or the unemployment report.
+As shown in Figure 3 Panel D and Table 5 Panel B, households' likelihood of choosing the different special reports does not differ significantly between the high and low uncertainty treatments.
+Thus, households' demand for exchange rate information seems to be inelastic to perceived uncertainty.